santhosh34/spring-cloud-config-fullproj/README.md

 Step2:
 Product Register On:            localhost:8081

-        This will fail to fetch if no search string in server config params
+        *Run with Profile: dev
     search-paths:
         - '{application}{profile}'

+This will fail to fetch if no search string in server config params

 Step3:
 Notification Server On:         localhost:8082